warmlogic/haikuincidence/README.md

     1. Whether or not this file exists, by default this program ignores tweets with words read in the `get_ignore_list` function (in `data_utils.py`)
 1. Add additional pre-defined syllable counts to `data/syllables.json`
 1. `sudo cp haikuincidence.service /etc/systemd/system/haikuincidence.service`
+   1. Update the user name and repo path as necessary (e.g., the user will be `ubuntu` if using an AWS EC2 instance)
 1. `sudo systemctl daemon-reload`
 1. `sudo systemctl enable haikuincidence`
 1. `sudo systemctl start haikuincidence`